TouK/nussknacker/docs/MigrationGuide.md

     * `ProcessActionType` (enum with fixed values) is replaced with `ScenarioActionName`,
     * in `ProcessAction` attribute `actionType` renamed to `actionName`
     * in table `process_actions` column `action_type` is renamed to `action_name`
+  * for the Flink-based TestRunner scenario builder you should replace the last component that was `testResultService` with `testResultSink`

 ### Configuration changes